 There are plenty of calorie counter apps to choose from, but we simply couldn’t include them all.
 Here are a few that came close, but didn’t quite make the cut.

-- Foodvisor: The app is very easy to use, but our tester found that the food database wasn’t always accurate, and the option to log food by taking a photo didn’t work well.
+- Foodvisor: As mentioned in our Foodvisor review, the app is very easy to use, but our tester found that the food database wasn’t always accurate.
+Plus, the option to log food by taking a photo didn’t work well.

 How We Picked and Tested the Best Calorie Counter Apps